 How we handle dishonours

 Direct Debit is the simplest and most effective method for controlling ongoing payments.
 Once a request is sent to your customers bank the payment is generally deemed accepted unless the customers bank advises otherwise.
-Payments can dishonour for any number of reasons (see dishonour codes)
+Payments can dishonour for any number of reasons (see Payment Dishonour Codes/Reasons)

 Auto Re-debit Settings